kawingbb/kawingbb.github.io/TE_Page.md

-## Tetris Pixel Game Concept
+## Global Game Jam 2024 Best Serious Game Award - The Executioner

-<iframe width="560" height="315" src="https://www.youtube.com/embed/QYfbJGQsM4I?si=AKPknlS2QNhwLGce" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CnHj09bHlmI?si=wQg0EP-ZZ8F4Mn2q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <br>

 **Project description:**

-Every time someone makes a choice, parallel worlds branch off to play out differently based on what one did.

-But what if, both of the outcomes play out simultaneously, where both the base and branches of roots can be observed in the same world?

-Enter Thought Experiment, where all choices you make impact the world at the same time.
-You will see other "you" acts upon the world.
-In this world, choices will have dire consequences.
-Uncover what is possible and the truth behind the roots of parallel worlds.
+We believe in the power of happiness, even if they are gonna die soon.
+Do you see the prisoners?
+Waiting to be executed, miserably clinging for the last bit of his life.
+You need to give them happiness, before you have the right to execute them.
+It is a necessary good.
+It is a necessary evil.
+Do him a favor.
+Bring him to salvation.
+Make them laugh.

+**Tutorial:**
+Gathering information via conversations.
+Fulfill their wishes by using items or meeting certain requirements.
+Execute prisoners with the gun.
+Any action consumes 1 turn.
+You have 10 turns per day and 7 days to complete the game.
+That gives you a total of 70 turns.)

 **Tools:** Unity